The Calder\'on Projector for Fibred Cusp Operators: Constructing an Invertible Generalized Extension

 \subsection{Achieving full ellipticity}

 We now construct the fully elliptic operator $\Phat_1$ from $\Phatbar_0$ in \eqref{eqn:inv ext outline}, where $\Phatbar_0$ is an augmentation as in \eqref{eqn:def.Phatbar} of the operator $\Phat_0$ just constructed.
-For this we need to perturb the normal family, and it is in this step that we need to make an assumption on our original operator $P$.
-Let us say that a differential operator $T$ on a compact manifold $F$ with (\textBC-)boundary has the \textbf{unique continuation property (UCP) with respect to the boundary} if
+For this we need to perturb the normal family, and it is in this step that we need to make the Assumption \ref{UCNF} on our original operator $P$.

-That is, if any solution $u$ of $Tu=0$ vanishing to infinite order at $\partial F$ must vanish identically.
-If $T$ is elliptic of order $m$ then this is equivalent to $Tu=0, \gamma u =0\Rightarrow u=0$.
-We also express this by saying that \textbf{$T$ has no shadow solutions.}